zxlml/zxlml.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. candidate at College of Informatics, Huazhong Agricultural University.
+I am a Ph.D. candidate at College of Informatics, Huazhong Agricultural University, supervised by [Prof. Hong Chen](https://chenhongml.github.io/).
 Previously, I received the B.S. degree in Engineering from China Agricultural University in 2019.
-And I am pursuing my Ph.D. degree from Huazhong Agricultural University.

 My research interests lie in the areas of optimization and learning theory, with emphasis on the following topics: